Estimote/iOS-Fleet-Management-SDK/README.md

 ## Installation

 ### CocoaPods
 [CocoaPods](https://cocoapods.org/) is an easy way to add external libraries.
-To use it to fetch Estimote SDK:
+To use it to fetch Estimote Fleet Management SDK:
 1. Add `pod 'EstimoteFleetManagementSDK'` to your Podfile
 2. Run `pod install --repo-update`
 3. For Swift project: you will need a *bridging header*, so just add a new file with Objective-C, confirm you want to a create a bridging header and just remove the not needed Objective-C file.
-In the bridging header, add: `#import <EstimoteFleetManagement/EstimoteFleetManagement.h>`
+In the bridging header, add: `#import <EstimoteFleetManagementSDK/EstimoteFleetManagementSDK.h>`
 For Objective-c project: add to your code `#import <EstimoteFleetManagementSDK/EstimoteFleetManagementSDK.h>`
 4. You're ready to rock!

 ### Manual
-Alternatively, include a single *EstimoteFleetManagement.framework* file in your project to get started:
+Alternatively, include a single *EstimoteFleetManagementSDK.framework* file in your project to get started:

 1. Drag and drop *EstimoteFleetManagementSDK.framework* file into your Xcode project.
 It will automatically show up in your project navigator and will be added to *Linked Frameworks and Libraries* section in project settings.
 2. That's it, congratulations and happy hacking!